OpenCorvallis/osfc-checklists/fabricating.md

 The checklists are printed and laminated at the FedEx Office Print and Ship Center on 9th street in Corvallis.

+## Possible future changes

+The below process was tested and works in practice.
+However, the print shop informed me that the printer they have behind the counter can do double-sided printing on 100lb paper.
+I plan to try that the next time I make the checklists.
+They gave me a couple pieces of advice:

+1. Submit the print job online (through FedEx's website) to avoid extra fees.
+1. The website will indicate a 3-5 hour turnaround, you can ignore that.
+The turnaround is actually 10-15 minutes.
+It sounds like that's the computer system delay, and they'll actually print it when you arrive (I'm not 100% sure though).

+Oh, and the shop said they will be getting new printers in a new month.
+They won't be less capable but they're not sure if the new printers will be more capable.

 ## Overview of the fabricating process

 1. Print out the checklists, double-sided.